fglend/kalman-fastercnn/Readme.md

 # 🚀 Faster R-CNN w/ Kalman-Filter API with Live Detection (FastAPI + PyTorch)

-A lightweight web API for **real-time object detection** using a trained Faster R-CNN model.
+A lightweight web API for **real-time object detection** using a trained Faster R-CNN w/ Kalman-Filter model.
 Includes endpoints for image prediction, visualization, and live camera streaming—all optimized for smooth performance on both **Mac (M-series)** and **Windows**.

 ---